Barry8197/MOGDx/README.md

 trait = 'subtype'

 ### Step 3 - Graph Generation
+Point the knn_graph_generation.R to the project folder containing the processed modalities.

-Create a folder called Network, to store all graphs.
-Within this folder create a folder for each modality.
-Each modalities graph will be saved inside their respective folder with name graph.csv.
+Create a folder called raw.
+This is the folder from which MOGDx will be run.

 Use the R script `knn_graph_generation.R` specifying the phenotypical trait, project and modalities downloaded in the for loop.

 ### Step 4 - SNF
-Create a folder in Network called SNF \
+Create a folder called Network outside data \
-Copy each modalities graph.csv to this folder with naming convention 'modality_graph.csv' e.g. 'mRNA_graph.csv' \
+Copy each modalities `modality_graph.csv` to this folder\

 Specify the modalities of interest in the list `mod_list`

 Run the R script `SNF.R`

+### Example of directory structure for TCGA
+- data
+  - TCGA-BRCA
+     - mRNA
+       - mRNA.rda
+     - miRNA
+       - miRNA.rda
+  - TCGA
+    - BRCA
+      - mRNA_processed.RData
+      - miRNA_processed.RData
+      - raw
+        - datExpr_mRNA.csv
+        - datMeta_mRNA.csv
+        - mRNA_graph.csv
+        - datExpr_miRNA.csv
+        - datMeta_miRNA.csv
+        - miRNA_graph.csv
+        - mRNA_miRNA_graph.csv

 ### Step 5 - Execute MOGDx.py
-Copy all expression and meta files for all modalities into a single folder with naming convention 'modality_datExpr.csv'/'modality_datMeta.csv' e.g. 'mRNA_datExpr.csv'/'mRNA_datMeta.csv'.
+Ensure all expression, meta and graph files for all modalities are in a single folder with naming convention 'modality_datExpr.csv'/'modality_datMeta.csv'/'modality_graph.csv' e.g. 'mRNA_datExpr.csv'/'mRNA_datMeta.csv'/'modality_graph.csv'. \
-These files will have been created in the directory `./data/TCGA-BRCA/mRNA/datExpr.csv` for the mRNA expression file in the BRCA project

-Copy the patient similarity network in  `./Network/SNF/graph.csv` to this folder also
+If performing an analysis on integrated modalities ensure all expression and meta files for the integrated modalities are in the folder. \
+e.g. if analysing mRNA & miRNA, ensure mRNA_miRNA_graph.csv , datMeta_mRNA.csv, datMeta_miRNA.csv, datExpr_mRNA.csv and datExper_miRNA.csv are in the same folder. \

+This process will have been done automatically by the creation of the raw folder and running of SNF.R and it is easiest to retain this folder.

 MOGDx is a command line tool.
 A sample command is : \
 `python MOGDx.py -i "/raw_data/raw_BRCA" -o "./Output/BRCA/"  -snf "graph.csv" --n-splits 5 -ld 32 64 64 32 32 --target "paper_BRCA_Subtype_PAM50" --index-col "patient" --epochs 2500 --lr 0.01 --layer-activation "elu" "elu"  --layers 128 128`